HEaslea/SDE_Notes/AI/BtB/BtB RAII.md

 RAII classes might provide a way to get direct access to the enclosed resource.
 Some might provide a way to get the resource completely out of the class.

-We shouldn't really be messing with the resource on our own, just hand it off to some RAII class, in order to make sure that we don't fuck up completely lol.
+We shouldn't really be messing with the resource on our own, just hand it off to some RAII class, in order to make sure that we don't up completely lol.

 #### RAII is not a Panacea
 ie. it's not a solution to everything